Intelligent Medical Diagnostics – How Artificial Intelligence and Machine Learning Improve Disease Detection Rates

 It’s a matter of utmost importance, as revealed in the research on postmortem examinations : diagnostic errors are responsible for about 10% of patient deaths in total.
 The study also suggests that these errors contribute to 6-17% of all adverse events in hospitals.

 These numbers are surprisingly and unacceptably high, so in order to address the challenges related to the diagnostic process, many companies and researchers have decided to leverage artificial intelligence.
-However complicated the diagnostic process may be, it can certainly be improved – especially if there’s a chance to use the right tools.
+However complicated the diagnostic process may be, it can certainly be improved – especially if there’s a chance to use the right tools like medical diagnostic software, which enhances lab efficiency and improves diagnostic accuracy.

-As artificial neural networks excel in mapping patterns from data to specific outcome, they’ve also turned out to be extremely useful and accurate in medical diagnosis, which in most situations is dependent on a complex interaction of many clinical, biological and pathological variables.
+As artificial neural networks excel in mapping patterns from data to specific outcomes, they’ve also turned out to be extremely useful and accurate in medical diagnosis, which in most situations is dependent on a complex interaction of many clinical, biological and pathological variables.
+Medical diagnostic software also aids in managing chronic diseases by providing accurate and timely diagnoses.

 So, let’s take a closer look at this problem to discover how artificial intelligence (AI), machine learning (ML), and deep learning (DL) improve disease detection rates nowadays – both on an individual and a population-wide scale.